Our work

 As a way to ensure accountability and consistency in our deliveries, we employ a professionally-trained and ServSafe-certified front line, which is responsible for our day-to-day operations.
 Spoonfuls’ staff develop strong working relationships with community partners in order to better meet the needs of their programs.

-A truck is parked in front of a white barn on a farm while donated food is being picked up by Boston area food recovery charity Lovin Spoonfuls.
+A Spoonfuls truck is parked in front of a white barn on a farm while we recover food during our work.

 Keeping the dignity in food